FAQ: IRS Form 1099-R

 Where can I find insurance premium information on the Form 1099-R?

-Insurance premium information is not reported on IRS Form 1099-R.
+Insurance premium information is not reported on the IRS Form 1099-R.

 Note: The amount shown on NHRS earnings statements, which are available online through My Account, may not be accurate if there were any premium adjustments made directly between the retiree and the former employer or TPA during the year.